 That is how things like panic can be spread around the world.

 Somebody said that toilet paper heavily depends on manufacturing in China, therefore dirty times are coming.

-*Facebook algorithm bumps a post to the top of friends feed due to activity*
+Facebook algorithm bumps up the post to the top of friends feed due to activity.